An Intro to Nonprofit Fund Accounting: Lesson 2

 Fund accounting is a method of bookkeeping used by a nonprofit organization that illustrates accountability rather than profitability.
 In a business, you want to know how much was spent, how much was earned, and how much was left over.
 With a nonprofit, you want to know these things, but you also want to make sure your income and expenses are allocated for the proper purposes.

 It can potentially get very complicated, depending on the needs of your organization.
 FASB117 and FIN46 are the government agencies that outline all needs of a nonprofit accounting system.
 However, for this particular course, we will solely focus on what it is and how you can implement it for your organization.

 Luckily, there is accounting software made specifically for nonprofit organizations, and it can make handling these things much easier.

-What are Funds?
+What Are Funds?

-- Designated funds
+- Unrestricted funds

 If you can think of answers to the above question, write them down.
 These will be the funds you will want to track once you have your system set up.

-Let’s say you own a nonprofit that helps stray animals, and your operations are pretty straightforward at the moment.
-You receive money from contributions, you spend a little to keep the lights on, but nothing too fancy.
-Well, let’s say you decide to get a little fancy.
+Suppose you manage a nonprofit that helps stray animals, and your operations are pretty straightforward at the moment.
+You receive money from donations, and you spend a little to keep the lights on.
+Nothing too fancy.

+Now let’s say you decide to get a little fancy.
 You apply for (and are awarded) a grant that provides $5,000 to be spent on veterinary functions.
 This money comes in the form of a check that you deposit into your organization’s checking account.
-Before this check you had $3,000 in your checking account.
+Before this check, you had $3,000 in your checking account.